 - Interneurons: These cells form connections between neurons and the processes are limited to a single local area in the brain or spinal cord.

-- Bipolar neurons: These sensory neurons comprising two processes coming off the soma, one dendrite and one axon
+- Bipolar neurons: These sensory neurons comprise two processes coming off the soma, one dendrite and one axon

-- Multipolar neurons: Have 3 or more processes coming of the soma (the cell body).
+- Multipolar neurons: Have 3 or more processes coming from the soma (the cell body).
 They are the major neuron type in the CNS and include interneurons and motor neurons.